jLantxa/mapache/README.md

 - [Roadmap](#roadmap)

 ## About
-`{{backup}}` *-placeholder name for the tool (I don't have a name yet)-* is a deduplicating incremental backup tool written in Rust.
+`{{backup}}` *-placeholder name for the tool (I don't have a name yet)-* is a de-duplicating incremental backup tool written in Rust.
 It is a CLI tool to backup your data to a local file system or a remote machine.

 `{{backup}}` is still in an early development stage.
 As such, it is still not functional (only for testing and development), it is missing all sorts of features, it is unstable, etc. But more importantly, it is a learning project and a tool I'm making to cover my own backup needs.

 The language of choice is `Rust`.
 I didn't choose `Rust` for any particular reason other than: it is a language I'm learning now and it seemed sufficiently safe, performant and ergonomic to use it.

 `{{backup}}` is inspired in its design by other similar tools like `git` and `restic`.
-Is implements a content-addressable repository to store and retrieve binary objects and `content-defined chunking` to deduplicate the contents of files.
+It implements a content-addressable repository to store and retrieve binary objects and `content-defined chunking` to de-duplicate the contents of files.
 It uses the FastCDC algorithm for chunking.

 Each 'backup' is called a `Snapshot`. `Snapshots` are independent from each other and they describe what was backed up and when.
 Although the `snapshots` are independent, every new `snapshot` only appends the new information that was different from the already existing `snapshots`.